Ergodicity Breaking Under Confinement in Cold-Atom Quantum Simulators: Introduction

-The understanding of ergodicity-breaking mechanisms in gauge theories sheds light on dynamics from high-energy particle physics to condensed matter physics and to the evolution of the early universe.
+The understanding of non-equilibrium properties of gauge theories sheds light on a variety of dynamical phenomena across high-energy particle physics, condensed matter and even the evolution of the early universe.
+It is thus important to study the ergodicity-breaking mechanisms that can appear in these theories.
 Gauge-theory quantum simulators offer the prospect of probing ergodicity-breaking phenomena that are relevant to condensed matter physics, such as disorder-free localization \cite{Smith2017,Brenes2018,smith2017absence,Metavitsiadis2017,Smith2018,Russomanno2020,Papaefstathiou2020,McClarty2020,hart2021logarithmic,Zhu2021,Sous2021,karpov2021disorder,Chakraborty2022,Halimeh2022TDFL}, quantum many-body scars (QMBS) \cite{Bernien2017,Surace2020,Moudgalya2018,Turner2018}, and Hilbert-space fragmentation (HSF) \cite{Sala2020,Khemani2020}, the understanding of which can provide a deeper generic picture of far-from-equilibrium dynamics in closed quantum many-body systems \cite{Rigol_review,Deutsch_review,Buca2023unified}.
 QMBS, a paradigm of weak ergodicity breaking, comprise states of anomalously low bipartite entanglement entropy that are usually equally spaced in energy across the entire spectrum of the Hamiltonian.
 Preparing a system in their subspace and quenching it will lead to persistent oscillations in local observables, an anomalously slow growth of bipartite entanglement entropy, and a corresponding significant delay in thermalization beyond any relevant timescales \cite{Bernien2017,Turner2018,Moudgalya2018,Surace2020}.
 Indeed, Bernien \textit{et al.}~\cite{Bernien2017} was the first experiment that observed QMBS in Rydberg arrays, and Surace \textit{et al.}~\cite{Surace2020} were able to show that the implemented quantum Ising-like model maps onto the spin-$1/2$ $\mathrm{U}(1)$ quantum link model, which is a regularization of the lattice Schwinger model where the infinite-dimensional gauge fields of the latter are represented by spin-$1/2$ operators \cite{Chandrasekharan1997,Wiese_review,Kasper2017}.
 More recently, it has been shown that QMBS are ubiquitous in gauge theories, occurring over an extensive set of initial states \cite{Su2022,Hudomal2022}, in $2{+}1$D \cite{Banerjee2020}, and for spin-$S$ representations of the gauge field when the system is prepared in highly excited vacua \cite{Desaules2022weak,Desaules2022prominent}.
 This raises the question about the gauge-theoretic origin of QMBS and motivates their further exploration in realistic gauge-theory quantum simulators.